University Core Explained

 Rel A 275: Teachings and Doctrine of the Book of Mormon

 |90 or more||2**|

-For students admitted for Fall 2019 and thereafter, AP credit will not be included as part of
+For students admitted and enrolled for Fall 2019 and thereafter, AP credit will not be included as part of

 * All students graduating from BYU, BYU-Idaho, BYU-Hawaii and LDS Institute must complete